Island Games: Cayman up to three medals in Gibraltar

-After three days of competition, the Cayman Islands are up to three medals at the 2019 Island Games in Gibraltar.
+After three days of competition, the Cayman Islands is up to three medals at the 2019 Island Games in Gibraltar.

-On Sunday, Cayman won its first medal courtesy of 18-year old Louis Gordon.
+On Sunday, Cayman won its first medal courtesy of 18-year-old Louis Gordon.
 The Jamaican High School champion won gold in the men’s high jump leaping 2.02-metres to beat silver medalist Benjamin Le Rougetel of Jersey (1.99m) and Isle of Man’s James Margrave (1.99m) who took bronze

-On Monday, 18-year old Danneika Lyn clocked 12.89 in the women’s 100-metre finals to win silver.
-The Mustang Track Club sprinter narrowly missed gold as Aland’s Sara Wiss crosing the finish line in 12.83.
+On Monday, 16-year old Danneika Lyn clocked 12.89 in the women’s 100-metre finals to win silver.
+The Mustang Track Club sprinter narrowly missed gold as Aland’s Sara Wiss crossing the finish line in 12.83.
 Cayman’s Danielle Bailey placed fifth overall with a time of 13.11.

 Also on Monday, swimmer Jordan Crooks won the Cayman Islands third medal of the games taking bronze in the men’s 50-metre back stroke.
 The Camana Bay Aquatic Club standout touched the wall in 25.45 seconds.
 Jersey’s Harry Shalamon won gold (24.31) with Guernsey’s Thomas Hollingsworth edging Crooks for silver with a time of 25.29.